 The triple goddess archetype of Maiden, Mother and Crone has been much misunderstood and often reimagined.
 I see it as a broad metaphor, not to be applied literally, nor its increments marked so precisely to biological functions in the life span of a woman.

 The Maiden embodies youthful spirit of adventure and exploration, she is unfettered and carefree.
 Her energy is the awakening of and to life and in that respect she is ageless.

 The Mother is the perpetuator of life.
 She has the potential to grow a child, give birth and care for the child, but that potential need not be actualized by the process of physical birth.
 The Mother is Creatrix of all life.
 Her energy is to bring change, to keep things moving forward, to create the unfolding of life, especially her own.

-The Crone, of course, is the woman of experience, the vault of knowledge given to her though life’s lessons, often hard learned.
+The Crone, of course, is the woman of experience.
+She is a vault of knowledge gained though life’s lessons—often hard learned.
 The Crone sees the bigger picture, her energy is of comprehension, compassion, and temperance.
 She has, perhaps, the most revealing of all vision, that of hindsight.
 The Crone brings closure, a laying down of burdens too long carried.

 The passage from one life stage to the next, does not erase the former.
 We carry with us all the ages we have been.
 Neither are the transitions set hard and fast in the flush or loss of hormones.
 Some women enter their croning earlier, some after they are much older.
 Becoming Crone is not about age, it’s knowing, in your deepest place, when you have arrived.